flexatone/vigilnaut/README.md

 ### 1.3.0

-Implementened `site-install` to permit installation of package validation on every Python run.
+Implemented `site-install` to permit installation of package validation on every Python run.

-Implementened `site-uninstall` to remove installation of package validation.
+Implemented `site-uninstall` to remove installation of package validation.

 Added `log` option to display logging information.